brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 2/1 Thessalonians 2 1 bht.md

 # 1 Thessalonians 2:1 Commentary Help Text

 ## BHT:
-Paul's entering in unto the Thessalonians was not in vain.
-It was not a mere empty scheme, but an earnest, bold, self-denying endeavor for their good.
-Their witness and knowledge of his character refute the slanderous accusations made against him by his enemies.
-From their own observation, they knew that his preaching was not vain, but filled with power.
-His message was not a hollow and trivial one, but solid and substantial, with the potential to convert many souls.
+The Thessalonians could affirm that Paul's preaching among them was not in vain, as they knew firsthand that it was full of power and had lasting effects.
+Paul's ministry was not a show of ambition or deceit, but a demonstration of Divine power at work in him.
+His preaching was characterized by its abiding nature and effectiveness, bringing about the conversion of many souls.
+The Thessalonians themselves could bear witness to the authenticity and efficacy of Paul's preaching in their lives.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "For refers back to ch. i.
-9: ‘not only do strangers report it, but you know it to be true.’"
+1. "He makes use now of that knowledge to carry out the description of his preaching among them, with a view, by recapitulating these details, to confirm them, who were as yet but novices, in the faith."
 2. "It is evident from vv.
 2 ff., that this does not here apply to the fruits, but to the character of his preaching: the result does not appear till ver.
 13."
-3. "It probably expresses, that his entering in was and continued ‘no empty scheme’ ( ‘no light matter,’ as we say), but an earnest, bold, self-denying endeavour for their good."
+3. "And within this limitation, we may observe that the verb is hath been, not was; to be understood therefore not of any mere intent of the Apostle at the time of his coming among them, but of some abiding character of his preaching."

 ### Jamieson-Fausset-Brown:
 1. "Not only do strangers report it, but you know it to be true [ALFORD] 'yourselves.'"
-2. "Not vain, that is, it was full of 'power' (1 Thessalonians 2:13-15, 2.16)."
+2. "Not vain... it was full of 'power' (1 Thessalonians 2:13-52.2.16- :)."
 3. "The Greek for 'was,' expresses rather 'hath been and is,' implying the permanent and continuing character of his preaching."

 ### Albert Barnes:
-1. "Paul frequently appeals to his own life, and to what they, among whom he labored, knew of it, as a full refutation of the slanderous accusations of his enemies."
+1. "Paul appeals to themselves for proof that they had not come among them as impostors."
 2. "Every minister of the gospel ought so to live as to be able, when slanderously attacked, to make such an appeal to his people."
-3. "He tells them that from their own observation they knew that this was not so."
+3. "Paul tells them that from their own observation they knew that this was not so."

 ### Marvin Vincent:
 1. Was not in vain [ου κενη γεγονεν] .
 More accurately, hath not proved vain.
 Kenh is empty.
 Mataia, also rendered vain, is fruitless.